 But it’s not just about working to vaccinate every child.
 We’re also working to completely rid the world of diseases like polio and maternal and neonatal tetanus.

 Thanks to our donors, UNICEF is able to reach and immunize children worldwide.
 Give the gift of health with UNICEF Canada’s Survival Gifts »

 Thanks to vaccination efforts, an estimated 2-3 million lives are saved every year.
 Yet more than 1.5 million children still die annually from diseases that can be prevented by vaccinations.
 An estimated one in ten of the world’s children missed out on life-saving immunizations in 2018.

 Did you know?

 Together with partners, UNICEF was able to help reduce the price of the pentavalent vaccine by half in 2016 to 84 cents US per dose, on average.
-The pentavalent vaccine protects children against five deadly diseases – hepatitis B, pertussis, diphtheria, tetanus and Haemophilus influenzae type b (Hib).
-Because of the reduction in price, UNICEF will be able to provide life-saving vaccines to an estimated 5.7 million children by 2020.
+The vaccine protects children against five deadly diseases – hepatitis B, pertussis, diphtheria, tetanus and Haemophilus influenza type b (Hib).
+Because of the reduced price, UNICEF will be able to provide life-saving vaccines to an estimated 5.7 million children by 2020.

 Vaccines work – here are the facts:

 - Vaccines are safe and effective, and prevent deadly illnesses such as diphtheria, measles, mumps and pertussis (whooping cough).
-Any licensed vaccine is rigorously tested before it is approved for use.
+Licensed vaccines are rigorously tested before they are approved for use.

 - Combined vaccines are safe, beneficial and save time, money and discomfort to children.
 The common cold actually has more antigens than vaccines.